 Taskers should aim to have at least a 75% Acceptance Rate at any given time.
-Because you alone are responsible for setting your own schedule, Work Area Map, and Skill Categories, this is an attainable goal to have!
+Because you alone are responsible for all of the factors that go into this calculation (setting your own schedule, Work Area Map, and Skill Categories), this is an attainable goal to have!

 Taskers with higher Acceptance Rates complete more jobs, create more invoices, and make more money.
 In looking at the top reasons why Taskers sometimes have low Acceptance Rates, we found four common reasons—all of which are easily fixable:

 - Forgetting to update their schedules when availability changes.

 - Setting their Work Area Maps too wide—they don’t actually want to work that far away!